Boxplots

 axis.text.y = element_blank()) #removes y-axis labels

 Notice the use of the native pipe |> to connect the two functions from ggformula.
 Another version of a pipe in R is %>%.
-Both will work, it is just that %>% relies on another pacakge and |> is built into base R.
+Both will work, it is just that %>% relies on another package and |> is built into base R.

 Run the code below to see an example using the quantitative variable bill_length_mm from the penguins data.
 Then replace bill_length_mm with another quantitative variable from the penguins data (e.g. bill_depth_mm)

 Notice the warning produced from running the code.
 This is just a warning that there were rows (penguins) ignored due to missing data for the variables visualized.
+A Warning is simply R communicating a decision it made without your consent.
+The code still works.

 Adding Labels